 Time-Value Precision in Spans

 A span has two time-value fields for specifying the start time (

 start_milliseconds) and duration (

 duration_milliseconds).
-We recommend that you express these values as in milliseconds, because those are the units that Wavefront uses for span storage and visualization.
-For convenience, you can specify time values in other units.
-Wavefront converts the values to milliseconds.
+Express these values in milliseconds, because the Wavefront service uses milliseconds for span storage and visualization.
+For convenience, you can specify time values in other units, and we convert them to milliseconds.

-Wavefront requires that you use the same precision for both time values.
-Wavefront identifies the precision of the
+You must use the same precision for both time values.
+The Wavefront service identifies the precision of the

 start_milliseconds value, and interprets the